The “Eye” of Happiness

 Physical Wellbeing

 Regular exercise has been linked to better mental health and a reduced risk of depression.
 The Cochrane Review (the world’s most prominent medical study) has published a groundbreaking review of 39 papers on exercise and depression.
 Exercise had a “significant clinical impact” on depression, according to one of the primary conclusions.
-Many research, including the recent finding of a “gut-brain axis,” psychobiotics, and correlations between excessive consumption of processed foods, poor consumption of high fiber vegetables, and sadness, are proving the ancient adage “healthy body, sound mind.
+Much research, including the recent finding of a “gut-brain axis,” psychobiotics, and correlations between excessive consumption of processed foods, poor consumption of high-fiber vegetables, and sadness, are proving the ancient adage “healthy body, sound mind.

 Savouring

 We want to completely feel, enjoy, and extend our favorable experiences by savoring them.
 Since pleasant occurrences cannot always be relied on to make us happier, savoring is a terrific approach to generating a long-lasting stream of positive ideas and emotions.
-Savouring amplifies the positive moments in our lives.
+Savoring amplifies the positive moments in our lives.

 It is the capacity to identify, appreciate, and enhance everything good that happens to us.
-As briefly explained by Fred Byrant, Ph.D. from Loyola University, “Savouring can counteract the inherent human propensity to focus on bad things than on happy things in life.”
+As briefly explained by Fred Byrant, Ph.D. from Loyola University, “Savouring can counteract the inherent human propensity to focus on bad things rather than on happy things in life.”

 Signature Strengths and Virtues

-Experts in the new field of Positive Psychology, such as Martin Seligman, have found that the happiest people are those who have discovered their unique strengths (such as persistence and critical thinking) and are using those strengths for a purpose greater than their own individual goals.
+Experts in the new field of Positive Psychology, such as Martin Seligman, have found that the happiest people are those who have discovered their unique strengths (such as persistence and critical thinking) and are using those strengths for a purpose greater than their own goals.
 Our top strengths, or “Signature Strengths,” are likely to be “the strengths that matter most to us, that are most important to our identity,” according to Ryan Niemiec.
 Character qualities are a necessary component of human well-being.

 Minimize the Effect of Hedonic Adaptation